zoeyrafa/zoeyrafa/README.md

 - 👋 Hi, I’m @zoeyrafa
-- 👀 I’m interested in  aprender novas linguagens
+- 👀 I’m interested in  learn new languages
-- 🌱 I’m currently learning  desenvolvimento de sistemas
+- 🌱 I’m currently learning  system developement
-- 💞️ I’m looking to collaborate on  projetos para  aprender mais
+- 💞️ I’m looking to collaborate on  projects to learn more
-- 📫 How to reach me istagram @rafaellafreitasofc
+- 📫 How to reach me in istagram @rafaellafreitasofc

 <!---
 zoeyrafa/zoeyrafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.